Posted by Robert Vamosi on June 27, 2017

 The GDPR expands on this concept.
 Under the new regulation, organizations must erase personal data “without undue delay” if:

-At the same time, the GDPR limits what can be erased.
-The Right to Erasure must balance against:
+At the same time, the General Data Protection Regulation limits what can be erased.
+The right to erasure must balance against:

 Another controversial element is the emphasis that the GDPR places on encryption.
 In the wake of recent terrorist actions, the British government has suggested a backdoor be installed on all web encryption.
 U.S. Congress has suggested a backdoor for mobile phones.
 Security expert Bruce Schneier points out that if one nation bans or compromises encryption, the rest of the world will not.